leandromeier/dotfiles/setting-up-manj.md

 'http://localhost:631/'
-To log in to Admin, use your local laptop's admin credentials Click on "Administration" and "add printer", then choose "LPD/LPR Host or Printer" and Into the field connection, copy 'LPD/LPR Host or Printer' Import the file 'fmi-cups-pcl6-mono.ppd' (located under dotfiles) alternatively add manually a generic PCL6 driver, go check the default settings
+To log in to Admin, use your local laptop's admin credentials Click on "Administration" and "add printer", then choose "LPD/LPR Host or Printer" and Into the field connection, copy 'socket://mps02.mats.uni-jena.de' Import the file 'fmi-cups-pcl6-mono.ppd' (located under dotfiles) alternatively add manually a generic PCL6 driver, go check the default settings